 The Association of Directors of Anatomic and Surgical Pathology (ADASP) and the USCAP co-sponsor two additional awards of $500 each to pathologists-in-training for the best posters on a morphology-based surgical pathology study and on autopsy material, respectively, presented as part of the Stowell- Orbison competition.
 Applicants may win either of these awards alone, or they may win them in addition to a Stowell-Orbison Award.
 Eligibility is the same as for the Stowell-Orbison abstracts.
-Applicants can submit only one paper per author, and the first author must be a pathologist-in-training.
+Applicants can submit only one abstract per author, and the first author must be a pathologist-in-training who had a major role in the study.
 Posters for this competition will be judged by a panel of members of the ADASP.

 Autopsy & Surgical Pathology Awards: 2020 Award Winners